postmanlabs/labs-docs/src/pages/docs/integrations/installed-apps.md

 Each time you add a new integration, you need to authenticate with the third-party app or service you want to connect to Postman. _Installed apps_ streamline this process by enabling all members of a team to use the same stored authorization details when adding an integration.

-The Team Admin role is required to add and manage installed apps.
-The Team Admin authenticates with the third-party service, and Postman securely stores the authorization details as an installed app.
+Anyone on your team can add and manage installed apps.
+When you authenticate with a third-party service, you can choose to have Postman securely store the authorization details as an installed app.
 Any team member can add a new integration using the installed app, without needing to know or enter the authorization details.

 ## Contents